Rahul02M/Notepad-web/README.md

          - You choose Angular (front-end) and Nodejs  (back-end).<br>
          - I choose HTML, CSS , JS and ASP.NET (back-end).<br>
    - Both approaches achieve the same goal, but with different languages.

+4. Creating an ASP.NET Core Web API:
+    - You can build a controller-based web API that uses a database:<br>
+         .
+Create a new project using Visual Studio or Visual Studio Code.<br>
+         .
+Choose the ASP.NET Core Web API template.<br>
+         .
+Add NuGet packages (e.g., Microsoft.EntityFrameworkCore.InMemory) for database support.<br>
+         .
+Test the project using Swagger (automatically generated API documentation).<br>